Ebby Thacher

-Edwin Throckmorton Thacher (29 April 1896 – 21 March 1966) (commonly known as Ebby Thacher or Ebby T.) was an old drinking friend and later the sponsor of Alcoholics Anonymous co-founder Bill Wilson.
+Edwin Throckmorton "Ebby" Thacher (29 April 1896 – 21 March 1966) (commonly known as Ebby T.) was a longtime friend and later the sponsor of Alcoholics Anonymous co-founder Bill Wilson.
 He is credited with introducing Wilson to the initial principles that AA would soon develop, such as "one alcoholic talking to another," and the Jungian thesis which was passed along to Rowland Hazard and, in turn, to Thacher that alcoholics could recover by a "genuine conversion".

-Early
+Early life, family and education

 Edwin Throckmorton Thacher was born April 29, 1896, in Albany, New York, the last of seven children born to Emma Louise (Bennett) and George Hornell Thacher II.
-His grandfather, George Hornell Thacher, was founder/owner of Thacher Car Works, vice-president of the Albany City National Bank, and Albany mayor 1860-2/1870-4.
-Edwin's uncle, John Boyd Thacher, also served in the New York State Senate and as mayor of Albany 1886-8/1896-7, as did his brother, John Boyd Thacher II 1927–40.
+His grandfather George Hornell Thacher was founder/owner of Thacher Car Works, vice-president of the Albany City National Bank, and Albany mayor 1860–62 and 1870–74.
+Edwin's uncle John Boyd Thacher was a member of the New York State Senate and was also mayor of Albany (1886–68 and 1896–97), as did Edwin's brother John Boyd Thacher II (1927–40).

-The family fortune derived from the company founded by Edwin's grandfather (in 1852), later owned by his uncle, John Boyd Thacher.
+The family fortune derived from Thacher Car Works, the company founded in 1852 by Edwin's grandfather and later owned by John Boyd Thacher.
 Thacher Car Works manufactured wheels and the underpinnings for railroad cars — the wheels supplied mainly to the New York Central Railroad.
-In 1914, Edwin's aunt, Emma Treadwell Thacher, donated 350 acres to what became the John Boyd Thacher State park in Voorheesville, New York.
+In 1914, Edwin's aunt, Emma Treadwell Thacher, donated 350 acre to what became John Boyd Thacher State Park in Voorheesville, New York.

-Edwin attended The Albany Academy, as his brothers had before him.
-Due to disappointing academic performance, in 1912 his parents placed him in residence at Burr and Burton Seminary, in nearby Manchester, Vermont.
+Like his brothers, Edwin attended The Albany Academy.
+Due to disappointing academic performance, however, his parents placed him in residence at Burr and Burton Seminary in 1912 in nearby Manchester, Vermont.
 This had been Bill Wilson’s school since 1909, and the two became friends.

-Alcoholism
+Alcoholism and involvement in formation of Alcoholics Anonymous

 Thacher was a school friend of Wilson, and battled his whole life with alcoholism, frequently landing in mental hospitals or jail.
-After one bender, three members of The Oxford Group, Rowland Hazard, F. Shepard Cornell, and Cebra Graves, convinced the court to parole Thacher into their custody.
+After one bender, three members of The Oxford Group (Rowland Hazard, F. Shepard Cornell, and Cebra Graves) convinced the court to parole Thacher into their custody.
 Hazard taught Thacher the Oxford Group principles and the idea that a conversion was needed between patients.
 Hazard lodged him in the Calvary Rescue Mission, operated by the Calvary Episcopal Church in New York City.